Ingrid Aliaga Fernández: Biography

 In 2010, in Hatay she made her debut at the Women's World Chess Championship, where in the first round she lost to Antoaneta Stefanova.
 In 2012, in Khanty-Mansiysk she again participated in the Women's World Chess Championship, where in the first round she draw to Viktorija Čmilytė.

-She has played for Peru at six Chess Olympiads (2004, 2006,2008 2010, 2012 & 2016).
+She has played for Peru at six Chess Olympiads (2004, 2006, 2008, 2010, 2012 and 2016).

 She was awarded the Woman FIDE Master (WFM) in 2004, and as a result of her performance in the 2017 Women's Continental Championship in Buenos Aires she was awarded the Woman International Master (WIM) title in 2018.

-He finished his professional career in Economics at the University of San Martín de Porres.
+She finished her professional career in Economics at the University of San Martín de Porres.